ridercoach/rsna2018/README.md

 class type and confidence level for each object it finds, but not the box coords, and we need these for the RSNA submission file.

-To fix this, go into the "darknet/src" directory, edit `image.c`, and add the `printf` statement shown in the code fragment below.
-This is in the `draw_detections` function, just before the `draw_box_width` call, around line 300.
+To fix this, go into the "darknet/src" directory, edit image.c, and add the `printf` statement shown in the code fragment below.
+This is in the `draw_detections` function, just before the `draw_box_width` call, near line 300.
 Then rebuild Darknet by doing "make".

 ```